-- 4.3 If the fireplace opening is an underfloor draught type, it must be sealed to stop any draughts. - 4.4 The appliance must be mounted behind a non-combustible hearth (N.B. conglomerate marble hearths are considered as non-combustible).
+- 4.3 If the fireplace opening is an underfloor draught type, it must be sealed to stop any draughts. - 4.4 The appliance must be mounted behind a non-combustible hearth (N.B. conglomerate marble hearths are considered as non-combustible) unless the conditions in section 4.4.1 are met.
 The appliance can be fitted to a minimum class "O" 100°C surround.
 The hearth material must be at least 12mm thick.
 The periphery of the hearth (or fender) should be at least 50mm above floor level to discourage the placing of carpets or rugs over it (See figure 1 or 2).